Skip to content

 The second way to avoid a marijuana arrest in a car is: don’t smoke in the car.
 Don’t have fresh in the car.
 And avoid any odor in the car.

-2023 update: Now that hemp is legal to possess; cannabis odor alone may no longer be enough probable cause to search a car.
-Contact Attorney Thomas Gallagher for more on this.
+Cannabis odor alone is no longer enough probable cause to search a car.

-Remember Paul Simon’s song “50 ways to leave your lover?”
-Similarly, there are at least fifty ways to tell a police officer that you do not consent to any searches.
+“No, officer, I do not consent to a search.”
+Like Paul Simon’s song “50 ways to leave your lover,” there are at least fifty ways to tell a police officer that you do not consent to any search.

-Make an excuse if you like: “I’m late, for a very important date.”
+“Am I being detained?
+I’m late, for a very important date.”

-After all, it’s your legal right to be secure from searches and seizures; unless they have a search warrant or an exception to the warrant requirement.
+After all, it’s your sacred, legal right to be secure from searches and seizures; unless they have a search warrant or an exception to the warrant requirement.
 That’s our Fourth Amendment.

-Rape metaphor:
+Rape metaphor: avoid marijuana arrest

+One of those exceptions is a consent search.
+Police often ask people “do you mind if I search”?
 The correct answer is; “No, I do not consent to a search.”
 And if police try to coerce you to “consent to a search;” is that real consent?
 (But don’t let them!)

 Change it to sex: If someone coerces you into sex, did you consent?
 Your lawyer may need to make that argument.
 But far better if you resist all coercion.
 And do not consent.